Summertime brings warmth and light to the trails, along with a special time for birding…. Read Story >

 Visit our Nature Store to browse items that will help you become a better birder!
 These include field guides and the latest bird literature.

-This brand new pocket folding guide was curated by staff to show illustrations of the birds you may see at Schlitz Audubon, including those passing through during migration.
+This custom pocket folding guide was curated by staff to show illustrations of the birds you may see at Schlitz Audubon, including those passing through during migration.
 Our Priority Birds are also featured.